How to Fix BHDrvx64.sys BSOD Error on Windows 10/11?

 Running Full Scan

-1. Press Windows + R key to open the Run dialogue and open System Restore by typing rstrui and hitting Enter.
+1. Press Windows + R to open the Run dialog, type rstrui and hit Enter.

 Choosing a Different Restore Point